 If you're trying to distribute directly to users outside of App Center, you can follow the steps from the Apple Developer website on how to distribute to registered devices.
 The steps describe how to manually add devices to your account and re-sign your app.

 When signing in to Apple through App Center, we check the provisioning profile(s) included in your application against those in your developer account.
 If any profile used in a binary isn't found in your Apple developer account, App Center can't re-sign your application.
 To resolve this, ensure that your Apple developer account contains all of the provisioning profiles used in your application.
 You can check application profiles in the General tab of your Xcode project properties, or the iOS Bundle Signing options in Visual Studio for Mac.

 When signing in to Apple through App Center, the teams included in your applications are checked against those in your developer account.
 If any team used in the binary isn't found in your Apple developer account, App Center can't re-sign your application.
 To resolve this, ensure that your Apple developer account contains the team used in your application.
 You can check the applications team in the General tab of your Xcode project properties, or the iOS Bundle Signing options in Visual Studio for Mac.

 Updated license agreement

-- Sign in to Apple Developer portal.
+- Sign in to the Apple Developer portal.

 - Follow the instructions given to accept the license agreement.

-Our tester did not register their device ID
+Our tester didn't register their device ID